-Hogan Preparatory Academy Technology User Agreement

-I understand and will abide by the provisions and conditions of this agreement.
-I understand that any violations of the above provisions may result in disciplinary action, the revoking of my user account and disciplinary action.
-I also agree to report any unauthorized use or misuse of the information system to the system administrator.
-I understand that misuse may come in many forms, to include but not limited to viewed as any messages sent or received that indicate or suggest pornography, unethical or illegal solicitation, racism, sexism, inappropriate language, infringement of copyright laws and other issues described above.
+your account information or employment status.
+Hoga an Preparatory Academy Technology User Agreement I und erstand and will abide by the provisions and conditions of this agreement.
+I understand t any v iolations of the above provisions may result in disciplinary action, the revoking of my u accou nt and disciplinary action.
+I also agree to report any unauthorized use or misuse of the inforr nation system to the system administrator.
+I understand that misuse may come in many forms , to include but not limited to viewed as any messages sent or received that indicate or sugge st pornography, unethical or illegal solicitation, racism, sexism, inappropriate language ınfrın gement of copyright laws and other issues described above. ınfrın gement of copyright laws and other issues described above. ınfrın gement of copyright laws and other issues described above. infrin gement of copyright laws and other issues described above. ıntrın gement of copyright laws and other issues described above. ıntrın gement of copyright laws and other issues described above.
+Signature infrin ıntrın infrin ınfrin